 That’s why if you send me an email, you get a personal response.

-That’s why I’m doing the new Vlog – to show my personality to the people who might be interested.
+That’s why I create videos on YouTube – to show my personality to the people who might be interested.

 That’s why I often open up and talk about things on this site that other people might not normally mention.

 That’s why I create super in-depth tutorials to help people get going online.

 The more real I am with you, the more real you’ll be with me.

 That’s how you get people to buy into you.

 Be yourself, be authentic, and prove you’re not one of those people just out to make a quick buck.